 You may also enjoy: Walking in Menorca – on the Cami de Cavalls

 From here follow Carrer Isabel II which runs parallel to the port and look out for the narrow passages between the houses that lead to viewpoints over the port.
 There are three that I found, the final one being at the end of the street where you’ll reach the Museum of Menorca.

-On the right hand side as you walk up Carrer Isabel II is the impressive Governor’s Residence, which was adopted by British Governor Richard Kane in 1722 when he moved the island’s capital from Cuitadella to Mahón.
-Although Cuitadella had been the ancient capital of the island, he found it too inconvenient to travel back and forth from one end of the island to the other, since the English fleet was based in Mahon.
+On the right hand side as you walk up Carrer Isabel II is the impressive Governor’s Residence, which was adopted by British Governor Richard Kane in 1722 when he moved the island’s capital from Ciutadella to Mahón.
+Although Ciutadella had been the ancient capital of the island, Kane found it too inconvenient to travel back and forth from one end of the island to the other, since the English fleet was based in Mahon.

 From the town hall, another interesting street to explore is Carrer de Sant Roc with some of the oldest houses owned by the noble families of Menorca leading to the gateway of Sant Roc which was once part of the city wall.
 The metal bands on the ground near the tower mark the line of where the city wall once stood.
 The gate overlooks a pleasant square, Plaça Bastio with café terraces and a children’s playground in the centre, so if you have children you’ll be able to sit with a drink and watch them play happily (at least that’s the theory).

 You may also enjoy: A guide to the Cami de Cavalls in Menorca